L3n1ad/super_trumps_card_game/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [https://choosealicense.com/licenses/mit/] documentation for details